 These are the easiest to find on trains — they’re oblivious to the world around them and always looking down at their gadgets, perhaps increasing their chances of getting double chins but they don’t even care.
-Most of the countries with the fastest internet speeds have a growing tribe of commuters who can’t stop looking at their screens, tapping and swiping with their thumbs to the point of exhaustion, unable to even think of letting go of their favorite traveling companion.
-A word of advice if you are one: Look up and look around you.
-You might spot a bit of *eye candy…
+Most of the countries with the fastest internet speeds have a growing tribe of commuters who can’t stop looking at their screens, tapping and swiping with their thumbs to the point of exhaustion.

 Who wouldn’t look like a robot if you worked like one?
 The majority of salarymen work for at least 10 hours a day — that includes taking the clients out for a night of debauchery disguised as a sales meeting.
-Hence, we shouldn’t be surprised if they are half asleep, hungover, or on auto-pilot mode every time they board trains.
-So let’s cut them some slack and try not to take their share-worthy photos when they’re passed out on the train floors.
+Hence, we shouldn’t be surprised if they are half asleep, hungover, or on auto-pilot every time they board trains.
+So let’s cut them some slack and try not to take share-worthy photos of them when they’re passed out on train seats or floors.

-In Japan, being “eccentric” seems to be the trend, particularly for the younger set, and it’s a compliment to be called such.
-A throng of fashionistas in Tokyo dress to impress in the hopes of being spotted on the streets by fashion photographers or bloggers.
-On the other hand, some of them look like they open their closets every morning and throw all rules out the window.
+A throng of young fashionistas in Tokyo dress to impress in the hopes of being spotted on the streets by fashion photographers or bloggers.
+Some of them look like they open their closets every morning and throw all rules out the window.
 They just go with their gut feeling, maybe channel Lady Gaga or Kyary Pamyu Pamyu, and flaunt an ensemble that looks eclectic to others yet is totally liberating for them.
 They deserve props for their effort and unwavering confidence.

-These riders catch my attention most of the time, because in both countries where I’ve lived, masks are only worn to safeguard one’s lungs from carcinogenic pollution or haze.
-So out of curiosity, I asked some English-speaking locals why they wear white masks in public, even though they seem to clash their sleek outfits.
+These riders catch my attention mainly because in the two countries I lived in before coming to Japan, masks are only worn to safeguard one’s lungs from carcinogenic pollution or haze.
+So out of curiosity, I asked some English-speaking locals why they wear white masks in public, even though they seem to clash with their sleek outfits.
 Their answers made complete sense: “I’m sick and I don’t want to spread my virus” and “I don’t want to catch a cold.”
-Kudos to the few remaining conscientious and ever-so-considerate beings on the planet!
+Kudos to the few remaining conscientious and ever-so-considerate beings on the planet.

-As the name suggests, these agile individuals have mastered the art of getting seats at all times.
-Perhaps commuting in one of the the largest cities in the world can really turn some people into competitive mammals.
-Before the train comes to a halt, they eye an empty seat, and once the train doors open, they pounce on it like a cheetah, feeling triumphant once their bums touch the cushion.
-Some even resort to hogging the priority seats that should go to the needy; they’d rather be at the receiving end of nasty stares than give up their thrones.
+As their type name suggests, these agile individuals have mastered the art of nabbing a seat at all times.
+Before the train even comes to a halt they’re eyeing out the empty seats, and once the train doors open, they pounce.
+Some resort to hogging the priority seats that should go to the needy; they’d rather be at the receiving end of nasty stares than give up their thrones.

-*How many of these types have you found on the trains — or have you encountered some yet-uncategorized varieties on your travels?
+How many of these types have you spotted on the trains — or have you encountered some yet-uncategorized varieties on your travels?
 How would you classify yourself?
 Let us know in the comments.

 Main Image: takeshigarcia/Flickr